Rajpratik71/volatility-wiki/Mac.md

 # Download pre-built profiles

-Click to download an [archive of 38 different Mac OSX profiles](https://github.com/gleeda/Volatility/archive/macprofiles.zip).
+Click to download an [archive of 42 Mac OSX profiles](http://downloads.volatilityfoundation.org/profiles/mac/MacProfiles.zip).
 Extract the main zip and copy/move the individual profiles that you want to activate into your volatility/plugins/overlays/mac folder.

   * Leopard 10.5 (32-bit)
   * Leopard 10.5.3 (32-bit)